sectoidman/GUFG/Readme.md

            gameplay-focused,
            deterministic,
            2D fighting game engine
-        developed from the bottom up.
+        developed from the ground up and

-The game is built using C++, SDL, and OpenGL.
+        built using C++, SDL, and OpenGL.

 ##Building and testing GUFG on Linux and Mac OS X

 ### Windows build?

 * We had a Windows build working, using CMake.
 * We are trying to get it working using SCons.

 The current version of GUFG can be easily built on Linux and Mac OS X.